skfile/microbiome-analysis/README.md

-# Repository for Supplemental Information on EDA Microbiome-Autism Analysis
+# Supplemental Information on EDA Microbiome-Autism Analysis

 For R Script used, see Analysis Script.R

-For Supplemental Data, see folder
+For Supplemental Data, see corresponding folder containing numerical results from statiscal tests and plots yielded from analysis script.

-For Meta Data, see corresponding folder.
+For Metadata on the data set used, see corresponding folder.
 Note: Due to storage capacity, first 100 of 23,000 samples provided

-Complete Proccessed Data used avaialable upon request.
+Processed Data containing numerical abundances of microbiota for each sample available upon request.

-Feel Free to contact via GitHub if any questions arise.